sanghoro/sanghoro/README.md

 ### About myself! 👋
 __________________________________________________________________________________________________________________________
 Hello!
 My name is Seong (pronounced as Sung), a front-end software developer passionate about creating engaging and user-friendly digital experiences.
-Coming from a background as a US Army veteran and having worked in both behavioral health and entertainment technology, I have a unique approach to web development.
+Coming from a background as a US Army veteran and having worked in behavioral health, electrician, and entertainment technology, I have a unique approach to web development.

 I love using HTML, CSS, and JavaScript to solve problems and build cool things!